Symbolic number, as there can only ever be 21 million Bitcoin in existence. It is not known why Satoshi Nakamoto chose this exact number.

-A soft fork is a rule change that tightens the rules of the network.
-All -> blocks created under this new ruleset are accepted by -> nodes following the old ruleset, but not necessarily all blocks created under the old ruleset would remain valid.
-Unlike a hard fork, a soft fork does not lead to a permanent -> chain split if more than 50% of the -> hash power enforces it.
+A softfork is a rule change that tightens the rules of the network.
+All blocks created under this new ruleset are accepted by nodes following the old ruleset, but not necessarily all blocks created under the old ruleset would remain valid.
+Unlike a hardfork, a softfork does not lead to a permanent fork if more than 50% of the hash power enforces it.

-The network can be spammed by creating a large number of transactions to yourself and filling up -> blocks.
-This raises -> fees and makes Bitcoin generally more expensive to use while decreasing its capacity.
-The -> blocksize limit exists to reduce the cost such an attack has on -> nodes, and to guarantee that even during such an attack the network stays functional.
+The network can be spammed by creating a large number of transactions to yourself and filling up block.
+This raises fees and makes Bitcoin generally more expensive to use while decreasing its capacity.
+The Block Size limit exists to reduce the cost such an attack has on nodes, and to guarantee that even during such an attack the network stays functional.
 However, as miners earn transaction fees, it might be relatively cheap for them to carry out such an attack.

-Every transaction has at least one -> input and one -> output.
-If an output is the input to another transaction it is considered spent.
-To calculate your Bitcoin balance, sum up the value of the -> unspent outputs to which you have the -> private key.
+Every transaction has at least one input and one output.
+If an output is also the input to another transaction it is considered spent.
+To calculate your Bitcoin balance, sum up the value of the unspent outputs to which you have the private key.

-Some wallets advertise themselves as SPV Wallets.
-They do not validate the full Bitcoin -> blockchain, but instead rely on nodes to calculate the balance.
+Some wallet advertise themselves as SPV Wallets.
+They do not validate the full Bitcoin blockchain, but instead rely on nodes to calculate the balance.
 Take caution, as such nodes could theoretically lie about the balance and validity of transactions to the SPV wallet, hence their reduced security characteristics.

 Stealth payments allow two parties to make payments to each other without directly sending each other a Bitcoin address, which could be intercepted.
 Instead, they negotiate a key.

 A token is an object that represents a right.
-Under this definition, Bitcoin can be considered a token (the right to transact on the Bitcoin -> blockchain).
+Under this definition, Bitcoin can be considered a token (the right to transact on the Bitcoin blockchain).
 More commonly, tokens are meant to represent deeds, contracts, or physical objects.
-See also: -> colored coins.
+See also: a href=”#colored-coins”>Colored Coins.